 By the end of the week I was certainly looking forward to a weekend without eating restrictions but I also realized my sweets cravings had largely subsided.
 As I ate in the days that followed the reset, I was fuller faster and always trying to be more cognizant of portion sizes and how fast I was eating.
 I also tried to keep my water intake levels high to ensure I was hydrated and continuing to minimize sugar cravings.

 I plan to move forward using my healthier eating habits by eliminating sweets during the week (with the exception of special occasions), eating less dairy overall and trying to eat less gluten.
 Instead of making lazy choices when it comes to cooking at home, I want to plan things out more carefully so it is easier for me to make healthy decisions.
-I’m also going to see about adding in one cardio-focused workout a week to my routine such as spin or boxing to see if it can help boost how I look and feel.

 . . .